 It’s important to test every day.
 This helps you get a sense of

-affected by your lifestyle.
+affected by your lifestyle, medications, or both.

 Exercise and Glucose Testing